unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

 Our goals are to:

 - focus on simplicity and minimalism,
-- promote code quality through automation, and
+- promote code quality through automation,
-- provide reliable and repeatable processes,
+- provide reliable and repeatable processes, and
+- implement UNM branding

 all the way from local testing to publishing releases.